Brazilian cuisine: Regional cuisines

 There is not an exact single "national Brazilian cuisine", but there is an assortment of various regional traditions and typical dishes.
 This diversity is linked to the origins of the people inhabiting each area.

 For instance, the cuisine of Bahia is heavily influenced by a mix of African, Indigenous, and Portuguese cuisines.
 Chili (including chili sauces) and palm oil are very common.
 In the northern states, however, due to the abundance of forest and freshwater rivers, fish, fruits and cassava (including flours made of cassava) are staple foods.
 In the deep south, as in Rio Grande do Sul, the influence shifts more towards gaúcho traditions shared with its neighbors Argentina and Uruguay, with many meat-based products, due to this region's livestock-based economy; the churrasco, a kind of barbecue, is a local tradition.

 Center-West Brazil's cuisine

-In Goiás State, the pequi is used in many typical foods, especially the "arroz com pequi" (rice cooked with pequi), and in snacks, mostly as a filling for pastel, in this state is very common the presence of chestnuts, and palm trees.
-Also, a mixture of chicken and rice known as galinhada is very popular.
+In the state of Goiás, the pequi fruit is used in typical foods, such as arroz com pequi (rice cooked with pequi), and in snacks, such as a filling for pastel.
+The dish Galinhada, which is a mixture of chicken and rice, is popular in the state.

 The states of Mato Grosso and Mato Grosso do Sul received influence from neighboring countries in their cuisine, as well as the Pantanal area and its various rivers and extensive wetlands that cross these two states with a high abundance of fish.